In this article, we’re going to cover precisely how you can optimize your sales effectiveness and efficiency to create the ultimate sales machine.

 Now that we’ve covered a list of the things you should do, it’s time to cover some of the should-nots.

 One of the best ways to ruin your efficiency, and thus your effectiveness, is with a convoluted sales process.
-Overcomplicating your process with loads of unnecessary pieces is only going to get in sales reps’ ways.
+Overcomplicating your system with loads of unnecessary pieces is only going to get in sales reps’ ways.

 Another huge mistake is over automating the sales process.
 Again, automation is good, but too much of it is just as much of a bad thing as none at all.